fief-dev/docs/docs/self-hosting/quickstart.md

   ghcr.io/fief-dev/fief:latest
 ```

-You can also customize the exposed port by using the `--port` parameter of the quickstart command:
+You can also customize the published port by using the `--port` parameter of the quickstart command:

 ```bash
 docker run --rm ghcr.io/fief-dev/fief:latest fief quickstart --docker --host fief.test --port 9000